apache/nuttx/examples/nsh/README.txt

   umount     !CONFIG_DISABLE_MOUNTPOINT && CONFIG_NFILE_DESCRIPTORS > 0 && CONFIG_FS_READABLE
   unset      !CONFIG_DISABLE_ENVIRON
   usleep     !CONFIG_DISABLE_SIGNALS
+  get        CONFIG_NET && CONFIG_NET_TCP && CONFIG_NFILE_DESCRIPTORS > 0
   xd         ---

 * NOTES:
-  1. Because of hardware padding, the actual required for put and get operations size may be larger.
+  1. Because of hardware padding, the actual buffersize required for put and get operations size may be larger.
   2. Special TFTP server start-up optionss will probably be required to permit creation of file for the correct operation of the put command.